ocademy-ai/machine-learning/open-machine-learning-jupyter-book/assignments/data-science/dive-into-the-beehive.md

 | Exemplary                                                                                                                                               | Adequate                                 | Needs Improvement                        |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------- | ---------------------------------------- |
 | A notebook is presented with a story annotated with at least three different charts showing aspects of the dataset, state over state and year over year | The notebook lacks one of these elements | The notebook lacks two of these elements |

+## Acknowledgments

+Thanks to Microsoft for creating the open-source course [Data Science for Beginners](https://github.com/microsoft/Data-Science-For-Beginners).
+It inspires majority of the content in this chapter.